-Fair val ue as at Fair value hierarchy Valuation techniques and key inputs Significant unobservable inputs Relationship of unobservable inputs to fair value 2018 \$'000 2017 \$'000 Contingent consideration in a business combination (see note F6) iness call options of a similar nature us similar nature using the Black-Scholes Present value of average annual EBITDA at 9.9%.
-An increase in the interest rate used would result in a decrease in the fair value. option pricing mode Standard deviation in the value of the underlying asset at 25%.
+Fair valı ue as at Fair value hierarchy Valuation techniques and key inputs Significant unobservable inputs Relationship of unobservable inputs to fair value 2018 \$'000 2017 \$'000 Contingent consideration in a business combination (see note F6) 6,879 - Le Level 3 Valuation has been assessed in line with call options of a similar nature using the Black-Scholes Present value of average annual EBITDA at 9.9%.
+An increase in the interest rate used would result in a decrease in the fair value. option pricing model Standard deviation in the value of the underlying asset at 25%.
 An increase in standard deviation would result in an increase in the fair value.
 Contingent consideration multiple.
 A slight decrease in the multiple used would decrease the fair value.